 10. They Mature Slowly

-Goldens tend to mature slower than other dog breeds, and their playful silly behavior will last into adulthood.
+Golden Retrievers tend to mature slower than other dog breeds, and their playful silly behaviour will last into adulthood.

 A Golden Retriever may reach physical maturity at the age of 2, but their social and behavioural maturity isn’t reached until the age of 3-4 yrs.